- White Collar Criminal Defense & Parallel Proceedings

 |Admitted||2004, Massachusetts; United States Court of Appeals for the First Circuit; United States Court of Appeals for the Sixth Circuit; United States District Court for the District of Massachusetts|

-Matt's practice encompasses a range of litigation matters, including complex civil litigation and white collar criminal defense.
+Matt's practice encompasses a range of litigation matters, including False Claims Act defense, securities litigation, complex civil litigation, and white collar criminal defense.
+He regularly advises clients at all stages of civil and criminal litigation, from pre-litigation counseling and investigation through discovery, trial, and the appeals process.

 Recognitions & Awards